General Surgery Residency – Northeast

-The General Surgery Northeast Residency was founded at Geisinger Wyoming Valley in 2009.
-Today, the Geisinger Northeast General Residency is based at two busy regional referral centers, Geisinger Wyoming Valley (GWV) Wilkes Barre, PA, and Geisinger Community Medical Center (GCMC), Scranton, PA.
+The General Surgery Northeast Residency was founded at Geisinger Wyoming Valley Medical Center (GWV) in 2009.
+Today, the Geisinger Northeast General Residency is based at two busy regional referral centers, GWV in Wilkes-Barre, Pa., and Geisinger Community Medical Center (GCMC) in Scranton, Pa.
 The facilities are about 15 miles apart.

-Our goal is to educate our future surgeons as clinically excellent physicians, skilled in practicing high quality, cost effective, evidence based surgical care and to administer this care with a patient centered approach.
+Educating you, our future surgeons, as clinically excellent physicians is our goal.
+You’ll complete the program skilled in practicing high-quality, cost-effective, evidence-based surgical care and able to administer this care with a patient-centered approach.

-We are accredited by both the American College of Osteopathic Medicine (AOA) and the American College of Graduate Medical Education (ACGME).
-The program is a five-year general surgery residency and we accept four residents into categorical positions each year.
+We are accredited by the American College of Osteopathic Medicine (AOA) and American College of Graduate Medical Education (ACGME).
+The program is a five-year general surgery residency, and we accept four residents into categorical positions each year.

-Our program is based at GWV and GCMC and the vast majority of our surgical education takes place at those two facilities.
-This includes rotations in general surgery, acute care/emergency general surgery, vascular surgery, trauma surgery and critical care, surgical oncology, colon and rectal surgery, cardiothoracic surgery, bariatric and minimally invasive surgery and endoscopy.
-Our residents train at Geisinger Medical Center Danville for rotations in transplant surgery and pediatric surgery at Janet Weis Children’s Hospital.
+Since our program is based at GWV and GCMC, the majority of your surgical education takes place at those two facilities.
+This includes rotations in general surgery, acute care/emergency general surgery, vascular surgery, trauma surgery and critical care, surgical oncology, colon and rectal surgery, cardiothoracic surgery, bariatric and minimally invasive surgery, and endoscopy.
+As a resident, you’ll train at Geisinger Medical Center in Danville for rotations in transplant surgery and in pediatric surgery at Geisinger Janet Weis Children’s Hospital.

-The general surgery residency is integrated with Geisinger Commonwealth School of Medicine which is based in Scranton.
-Our residents are actively engaged in medical student education.
+The Geisinger general surgery residency is integrated with Geisinger Commonwealth School of Medicine, which is based in Scranton.
+Residents are actively engaged in medical student education.

 Geisinger Northeast’s graduate training program in general surgery strives to educate critically thinking surgeons who are lifelong learners and leaders in a constantly changing environment.
-We hope our prospective residents take advantage of some of the unique features of our health system:
+As a prospective resident, you can take advantage of our health system’s unique features:

-- It is among the one of largest in Pennsylvania with a population reach of more than three million.
+- Among the largest in Pennsylvania, with a population reach of more than 1 million residents.

-- It continues to grow as a network of community, long-term and tertiary care facilities.
+- Continued growth as a network of community, long-term and tertiary care facilities.

-- It is among the leaders in healthcare quality initiatives in the U.S. For example, Geisinger’s Quality Institute is a learning institution designed to build organizational capacity to continually improve and redesign work through education and coaching.
+- Among the leaders in U.S. healthcare quality initiatives.
+For example, Geisinger’s Quality Institute is a learning institution designed to build organizational capacity to continually improve and redesign work through education and coaching.

-- Geisinger’s commitment to research has grown to include two dedicated research centers, the Siegfried and Janet Weis Center for Research, and Henry Hood Center for Health Research as well as system-wide clinical departments and service-line faculty that are engaged in numerous investigative projects.
+- Geisinger’s commitment to research has grown to include two dedicated research centers, the Siegfried and Janet Weis Center for Research, and Henry Hood Center for Health Research, as well as system-wide clinical departments and service-line faculty engaged in numerous investigative projects.

 - National recognition: One important indicator of quality is whether a hospital and its staff are recognized by independent organizations devoted to measuring healthcare quality.

-- It was among the first institutions in the nation to fully adopt an electronic medical record system (EPIC)
+- Among the nation’s first institutions to fully adopt an electronic medical record system (Epic).

-- It has one of the largest genomics programs in the world; MyCode, a community health initiative as a precision medical project enrolling at Geisinger locations in Pennsylvania and New Jersey.
-It includes a system-wide biobank designed to store blood and other samples for research to be used by Geisinger and Geisinger collaborators.
+- Has one of the largest genomics programs in the world: MyCode, a community health initiative and precision medical project at Geisinger locations in Pennsylvania and New Jersey.
+Includes a system-wide biobank designed to store blood and other samples for research to be used by Geisinger and Geisinger collaborators.